 The most popular New Year resolution is to lose weight and body fat.
 It is important however to stress here, that when you do start training your body composition changes.
 And often the scales may go up although your lean body mass % is dropping rapidly.
 It is at this point that many people get discouraged and give up, but I urge you not to.
 Instead of focusing on weight loss, rather focus on how your body feels while and after you have trained, eventually the results will speak for themselves, so keep going!

 Keep a fitness journal:

-Documenting your goals, your challenges, and your good and bad days is a really great release.
-Not only can you monitor and manage your 2018 fitness resolutions progress, but it is also a platform to release negative thoughts and create positive affirmations for yourself too.
+Documenting your goals, your challenges, and you'r good and bad days is a really great release.
+Not only can you monitor and manage your 2021 fitness resolutions progress, but it is also a platform to release negative thoughts and create positive affirmations for yourself too.

 Wake up feeling positive and motivated:

 As hard as this may be on some days, wake up punching the air and purposefully stating, “Today is going to be a great day.”
 Even if you don’t feel it is true, you are already setting your mind and body in a positive motion.
 Say it often enough, it will become your reality.

 Eat protein for breakfast: